 Every Bonsai needs certain substances to maintain its systems.
-It is best to use solid or liquid Bonsai food that you can obtain on the market.
+It is best to use solid or liquid Bonsai food that you can get commercially.
 You press solid food into the soil and dissolve with the watering.
 You mix liquid food with the irrigation water.
 Use the dosage as indicated on the packaging.
 You can also use normal plant food, but keep in mind to adjust the dosage to 60%.
 Your Bonsai grows all year round and therefore needs nutrition all year round.

 Your Bonsai is grown in South China and is used to an annual temperature between 12 and 30 degrees Celsius.
 That is why it is extremely suitable for standing indoors.
 If the outside temperature is higher than 12 degrees Celsius, you can also place the Bonsai outside.
 Bonsai need light to grow well.
 Place your Bonsai in a light place, possibly with some direct sunlight.
 Prevent your tree from being in direct sun all day.